 The angel approached and greeted him courteously.
 'Tundale,' he said, 'what are you doing here?'

 When he heard the shining angel speak his name, Tundale was very happy and cried: 'Sweet father, mercy!
 For my sins, these fiends are trying to lead me to the fires of Hell!'

 'You call me father and lord now,' replied the angel, 'but why did you not before?
-I was beside you morning and evening, ever since you were born, but you would not listen to me or do anything I asked.'
+I was beside you morning and evening, and have been ever since you were born, but you would not listen to me or do anything I asked.'

 'Lord, I have never seen you before,' insisted Tundale.
 'I have never heard you say anything.'

 The mighty angel fearlessly approached one of the fiends.
 'Tundale,' he called, 'this is the hideous and terrifying creature that you have always listened to.
 You have guided your life by its will and by nothing of mine.
 But God's mercy might still save you, although you don't deserve it and you shall not earn it without a hard struggle.'

 Tundale was relieved to hear this, although he was afterwards put sorely to the test, for he came among dreadful suffering and shared in much of it, so that he could better recall things from bitter experience when he came back into his body.
 The angel brought Tundale out of that place, for he thought he had been frightened enough.
 When the fiends saw that Tundale was escaping from them they began to roar and scream and cried dreadful oaths against God: 'You are unjust!' they cried.
 'You deceive and mislead!
 You said you would bring a man a swift reward according to his deserts!
 Tundale is ours by right!
 He has lived a wicked life and served us unfailingly.
 If we have to leave him here, you wrong us!'